TeamCOMPAS/COMPAS/online-docs/pages/User guide/COMPAS output/standard-logfiles-record-specifiers.rst

 from the program option property list.

 All standard log files, except the switch log files, have a record type property (column).
-The record type property is an integer that can be used to idenitify and filter records within a standard log file.
+The record type property is an integer that can be used to identify and filter records within a standard log file.
 The record type property was introduced primarily to support different types of records in the detailed output files (BSE and SSE), and is currently unly used in those files, but could be useful for other log files.
 All record types for all standard log files are printed to the log files by default, but records of specific record types can be enabled and disabled using the appropriate program option (see e.g. ``--logfile-detailed-output-record-types`` in :doc:`../Program options/program-options-list-defaults` for the